-The remains of an unknown steel ship on the beach at Stonehouse, Plymouth.
+The remains of an unknown iron-hulled ship on the beach at Stonehouse, Plymouth.

 The name and type of this vessel is unknown.
 Even in 1950 this information was not known to local residents so the vessel must have been abandoned some time before this date.

 This ship has not been identified, but John Cotton was informed by residents that it was the remains of a WW1 submarine; the length suggests that this could be a British B or C class submarine however the arrangement of lower tanks in these types of vessels is absent from the hulk.
 A local resident who had worked at Davies & Cann scrapyard suggested this was a vessel associated with the Cable & Wireless company as it had a base in Stonehouse.
 There is a reference to a 'cable ship' at Stonehouse in a newspaper article from 1908 which may be related.

 This would have been a significant feature on the foreshore at the time she was scrapped so it is hoped that we will locate a photograph of her in the near future.
 Any information about this ship or submarine would be appreciated, please send us a comment below.

 This vessel was investigated by The SHIPS Project in 2020.
 The vessel has been run up on to the foreshore at high tide presumably to be scrapped, she lies with her bow to the east and is intact along her keel but her bow is missing.
 Almost all hull structure above the seabed has been removed so only the lower part of the vessel remains, to a maximum depth of 0.5m below seabed level, but the offshore end is better preserved than the shallower inshore end.
 The maximum length of the hull is 37m and the maximum remaining width is 5.8m, however the original vessel would be much wider.